-"It has been rumored on the streets that the Contederate troops took possession of Hierman and Columbus contrary to the wish and instructron of President Davis, and that they will be ordered at once to retire from Kentucky soil We give no credit to these rumors, and believe they will prove to be unfounded. ry authorities, we doubt not had intermed ion or the designs of the enemy to seize these important strategetic points, which made their duty to occupy them wathout farther de lay.
-Recent movements of the tederals on in ississippi-the presence of their gun boatin the vicinity of illexman and olumbus, and the landing of a federal force opposite the lat ter, clearly indicated such designs "The Confederate States have recognized and respect the Sovereign right of Kentucky to de termine whether she would attach herself to to the Northern Union or the Southern Confederacy -to fix her own political destiny.
-The fundamental principle on which their association is founted-the principle of voluntary confederation forbids any interference with the sovereignty of any State in determining its political relation.
-Much as we desire the ali ance of Kentucky, much as we should regret her separation from her sister States of the South, yet it her people deliberately choose to continue their connection with the fragment of the old Union, the Confederate States, controlled by regard for State sovereignty, cannot and will not interfe e.
+Our grandchildren will never bother their heads about whether we, this year and the next year, have "had our own way." er our "feelings ave been gratified." any compromises we can save the institution of our country, and leave a great and free and happy country for those that come af ter us, our one duty is to do this thing -New sons why the Confederate troops should not b withdrawn from Kentucky : "It was been rumored on the streets that the Confederate troops took possession of literanan and Columbus contrary to the wish and instruction of President Davis, and that they will be ordered at once to recire from Kentucky soil We give no credit to these rumors, and believe they will prove to be unfounded.
+Our miles authorities, we doubt not, had informaion of the designs of the enemy to seize these important strategetic points, which made heir duty to occupy the Recent movements of the ted crais on the ississippt-the presence of their gun boatin the vie nity of the sman and olumbus, and the landing of a federal force opposite the lat ter, clearly indicated such designs "The Confederate States have recognized and respect the Sovereign right of Kentucky to de termine whether she would attach herself to to the Northern Union or the Southern Confed eracy -to fix her own political destiny.
+To indamental principle on which their association is founded-the principle of voluntary ontederation torbids any interference with the sovereignty of any State in determining its political relation.
+Much as we desire the altiauce of Kentucky, much as we should regret her separation from her sister States of the South, yet if her people deliberately choose to continue their connection with the Northern fragment of the old Union, the Confederate States, controlled by regard for State sovereignty, cannot and will not interfe e.